rodrilink/notify-hub-system/README.md

 ### Using the Application

 - Message Submission: Go to the homepage, then click on `Get Started` , choose a category (Sports, Finance, Movies), and submit a notification message.
-- View Logs: Navigate to the "Notification History" section to see the logs of all sent notifications.
+- View Logs: Click on the "View Logs" button to open a sidebar to see all the notification logs.

 ### Requirements

 - Node.js for the frontend.
-- Leiningen or deps.edn for the Clojure backend.
+- Leiningen for the Clojure backend.
-- Datomic Free (optional) for a local database or use in-memory mode for simplicity.

 ### Notes for Evaluators

 If you're evaluating this project:

 - Make sure to run the backend and frontend as described above.
-- The project is designed to use an in-memory database, so no setup for the database is required.
+- The project is designed to use an log file, so no setup for the database is required.